 Drag Queen Story Hour

-It hasn't been possible to continue with DQSH over winter due to space constraints and COVID-19 restrictions.
-We'll start again really soon when the weather permits an outside story hour.
+We will be holding a DQSH in the next few months.
 If you want to be added to a mailing list to be informed when we begin again, send us an email with DQSH in the subject line: rabble[at]rabblebooksandgames.com.au